Florida Gulf Coast University: Residence life

 On-campus housing is made up of three sections: North Lake Village, South Village and West Lake Village.
-North Lake Village is located on an 80-acre lake and features apartment-style residence halls with waterfront recreation.
+North Lake Village is on an 80-acre lake and features apartment-style residence halls with waterfront recreation.
 West Lake Village was previously owned by American Campus Communities and formerly called College Club Apartments.
-Housing 501 students, it was bought by the university for $17 million and the apartments officially became part of FGCU Housing and Residence Life in October 2010.
+Housing 501 students, it was bought by the university for $17 million, and the apartments officially became part of FGCU Housing and Residence Life in 2010.
 Themed housing is available, such as Honors and Wellness communities.
-South Village (SoVi) is composed of suite-style residence halls with five buildings: Everglades Hall, Biscayne Hall, Palmetto Hall, Osprey Hall and Eagle Hall, housing a total of more than 1,720 first-year students.
+South Village (SoVi) is composed of suite-style residence halls with five buildings: Everglades Hall, Biscayne Hall, Palmetto Hall, Osprey Hall and Eagle Hall, housing more than 1,720 first-year students.

 In the summer of 2013, South Village opened the SoVi Pool, a resort-style pool featuring a "beach-entry" and built-in pool volleyball court.
 FGCU enhanced the North Lake Village complex in 2017 by opening a new lakefront boardwalk and dining facility.

-In total, there are annually more than 3,200 students living in both North Lake Village and SoVi.
-Freshmen are not required to live on campus; however, on-campus housing is usually filled to capacity every year.
+More than 3,200 students live in both North Lake Village and SoVi.
+Freshmen are not required to live on campus, but on-campus housing is usually filled to capacity every year.

 Individual halls sponsor their own activities and socials, and leadership positions are available in the Resident Hall Association.

-A commonly used form of transportation on campus is called the Eagle Express.
-This shuttle operates daily, taking students from their residence halls to classes and activities around campus.
+A commonly used form of transportation on campus is the Eagle Express, a shuttle that operates daily, taking students from residence halls to classes and activities around campus.

 Greek life

-Florida Gulf Coast University has 28 fraternity and sorority chapters on campus.
+Florida Gulf Coast University has 24 fraternity and sorority chapters on campus.
 Greek life is governed by the Panhellenic Council, the Interfraternity Council, National PanHellenic Council and the Multicultural Greek Council.
 There is no separate Greek housing on campus.

 Campus recreation

 The official Campus Recreation department organizes several day and overnight trips annually, including rock climbing, skydiving, white-water rafting, sea kayaking and more.
-There are also 27 official sports clubs on campus, many of which engage in intercollegiate competition with their peers.
+There are also 32 official sports clubs on campus, many of which engage in intercollegiate competition with their peers.

 Student organizations

-There are more than 250 Registered Student Organizations at FGCU, including Student Government, which appropriates funding for many of them.
+There are more than 165 registered student organizations at FGCU, including Student Government, which appropriates funding for many of them.